 Frequently Asked Questions

-The products longevity will vary depending on the surface texture, type of stone, tile or grout, where it is located, what type of wear the surface is exposed to etc. Typically, we recommend re-application on flooring every 1-3 years for commercial flooring and every 3-10 years for residential flooring.
-We reccomend re-application every 5-20 years on counters and every 3-20 years on vertical surfaces.
+The longevity of the sealer will vary depending on the surface texture, type of stone, tile, or grout, where it is located, what type of wear the surface is exposed to, and other factors too.
+We normally recommend re-application on commercial flooring every one to three years and every three to ten years for residential flooring.
+We recommend re-application every five to twenty years on counters and every three to twenty years on vertical surfaces.

 How can I learn more about the type of floor polisher I need to use?